This episode focuses on what people can do to keep themselves mentally well during tough times, and how to support others.

 After a chance conversation with another man about mental health, Richard realised he could see a lot of the same issues in his own life.
 After talking to his General Practitioner (GP), Richard received support for his depression.
 He now shares his story with other men, encouraging them to seek help if they themselves identify with experiences from his story.

 Sally Balmain joined the North West Local Land Services (NWLLS) Ag Advisory team in 2015 with a livestock focused role.
-Sally now splits her time working out of both the Tamworth and Warialda offices while living in the Barraba region with her husband, on his family’s beef property .
+Sally now splits her time working out of both the Tamworth and Warialda offices while living in the Barraba region with her husband, on his family’s beef property.
 Prior to joining the NW LLS, Sally worked in the animal health field, and in ruminant nutrition.
-She began her career with a Bachelor of Systems Agriculture at the University of Western Sydney, Hawkesbury,completing postgraduate studies at the University of New England (UNE), as well as time spent in the feedlot and northern extensive beef industries.
+She began her career with a Bachelor of Systems Agriculture at the University of Western Sydney, Hawkesbury, completing postgraduate studies at the University of New England (UNE).

 Lisa Minogue is a farmer from Barmedman in Central West NSW.
 Lisa farms alongside her husband John, they have two teenage sons, Lachlan and Conor.